How to properly bathe and clean your dog

-It’s also best to research into the doggy shampoos that are available, and see which is most suitable for your dog.
+It’s also best to research into the available doggy shampoos and see which is most suitable for your dog.
 You can also speak to your vet for recommendations.

 Always ensure that your dog’s fur has no shampoo left in it before ending the bath.
 Make sure there are no bubbles left and the water is running clear.
 You wouldn’t want shampoo left on your furry friend.
 If you’re looking to keep your dog fresh in-between baths, dry shampoo for dogs is a great alternative.
 Also known as waterless shampoo, it keeps your dog’s skin and coat healthy until it’s grooming day.